Maslow’s theory describes the pattern of how human motivation develops.

 Motivational and leadership approaches and techniques from higher levels are NOT efficient when lower levels are compromised.

-You cannot improve a person’s motivation to a higher level until his lower-level needs are satisfied
+In other words, you cannot improve a person’s motivation on a higher level until his lower-level needs are satisfied.

 Yeah, it sounds like you can skip it.

 You may think that you don’t work in an environment with severe poverty or some disaster areas, so it is insignificant.

 Modern cities and offices have transformed our physiological needs.

 Take a look around: